trekawek/blog.rekawek.eu/_posts/2016-02-24-radio-adblock.md

 <iframe width="100%" height="116" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/248847022&amp;color=ff5500&amp;auto_play=false&amp;hide_related=true&amp;show_comments=false&amp;show_user=false&amp;show_reposts=false&amp;liking=false&amp;sharing=false&amp;show_artwork=false"></iframe>

 I know that the area of maths/computer science dealing with these kinds of problems is called *digital signal processing*, but it always seems like a magic for me - so this is a great opportunity to learn something new.
 I spend a day or two trying to find out what mechanism can be used to analyze an audio stream looking for a jingle.
-And I found it, eventually - it's called *cross-corellation*.
+And I found it, eventually - it's called *cross-correlation*.

 <!--more-->

 ## Octave

-People usually describes the cross-corellation referring to the MATLAB implementation.
+People usually describes the cross-correlation referring to the MATLAB implementation.
 MATLAB is an expensive application that makes it easy to perform complex mathematical operations, including DSP operations.
 Fortunatelly, there's a free alternative to MATLAB, called [Octave](https://www.gnu.org/software/octave/).
-It seems it's quite easy to run cross-corellation on two audio files using Octave.
+It seems it's quite easy to run cross-correlation on two audio files using Octave.
 All you have to do is to run following commands:

     pkg load signal
     jingle = wavread('jingle.wav')(:,1);